 How Much Does it Cost to File for Divorce in Cook County?

-When you file for divorce in Cook County, you’ll need to pay divorce filing fees of $388.
-As the party filing for divorce, the plaintiff pays that fee.
-If you’re filing for an uncontested divorce in Orland Park, and you and your spouse agree on all divorce terms, you can file a Marital Settlement Agreement.
-To file a Settlement Agreement, the defendant needs to file a form called an Appearance.
-Also, he or she must pay an appearance fee of $251.
+In order to file for divorce in Cook County, you’ll need to pay divorce filing fees of $388.
+The party who initially files for divorce, the plaintiff, pays that fee.
+If you're filing for an uncontested divorce in Orland Park, and you and your spouse agree on all divorce terms, you can file a Marital Settlement Agreement.
+To file this agreement, the defendant needs to file a form called an Appearance and pay the filing fee of $251.

-The two fees are viewed as a single fee of $639 paid at the time of e-filing.
-That’s because once you file the Marital Settlement Agreement with the Respondent’s Appearance alongside the Petition for Dissolution of Marriage, the appearance fee will be added to the filing fee, requiring you (plaintiff) to pay both fees when the divorce case is first e-filed.
+The two fees can be viewed as a single fee of $639 paid at the time of e-filing.
+That’s because once you file the Marital Settlement Agreement with the Respondent's Appearance alongside the Petition for Dissolution of Marriage, the appearance fee will be added to the filing fee, requiring you (plaintiff) to pay both fees when the divorce case is first e-filed.
 The petitioner will then seek reimbursement of the appearance fee since the defendant should pay it.

 What is the Cheapest Way of Getting a Divorce?